dndwg/website/readme.md

 # DNDWG Website

 This repo includes all HTML and CSS for the website of the Digital News Delivery Working Group.
+Link is https://indizr.com/dndwg

 We are dedicated to finding and creating ways to distribute news that are web-based, publisher-hosted, and open source.